Companies are questioning which service is better for their customers – human or AI-powered chatbot based. We examine both these options in our post.

 1. Understanding with personalisation

-A survey by 99 Firms suggests that 70% of consumers prefer human agents to AI technologies.
-While a customer queries his problem, the humans have the acquired skill of understanding by probing questions, but for chatbots, it’s usually keywords that might irk customers rather than help.
-So, for an understanding of personalisation, it’s humans in humans vs AI.
+While a customer queries about their problem, the humans have the acquired skill of understanding by probing questions.
+They are more mindful about the problem at hand as it’s easy for them to veer their responses according to what fits the situation best.
+However for chatbots, the responses can sound templated that might irk customers rather than helping.
+So, for an understanding with personalisation, it’s humans in humans vs AI.

 2. Multitasking capabilities

 No matter how diligent a human is, s/he cannot handle hundreds of queries at a time.
-Statistica suggests that the average customer satisfaction rating for live chat globally is 83.1%.
-A chatbot can handle multiple requests and give resolution to various customers, thus enhancing the overall experience.
+Agents today are overburdened with more work as it is.
+In truth, 74% of contact centre agents are at the risk of burnout!
+Whereas, a chatbot can handle multiple repetitive requests and give resolution users simultaneously – enhancing the overall user experience.
 So, a chatbot is a clear winner in multitasking when it comes to chatbots vs humans.

 3. Availability and response time

 The less time it takes to resolve a problem, the higher is the customer satisfaction.
 The real-time solutions and quick response time that a chatbot integrates are better.
-Even with a long queue of customer queries, chatbots can offer the required solutions in no time.
+Even with high volume of customer queries, chatbots can offer the required solutions in no time.
 Being available at all times is a definite strength of chatbots over humans.
 So, in the AI chatbots vs humans scenario, a chatbot is the clear winner.

 4. Simplicity to communicate and use

 Although chatbots look simple and straightforward, many work purely based on a set of keywords that can be a little complicated at times.
-A report by Forrester cites that 44% of online consumers say having their questions answered by a live person during an online purchase is one of the most important features a website can offer.
+In a study, 46% of consumers believed chatbots were deliberately hindering them from connecting to an agent.
 With their ease of communication, use and also ease, humans win the AI chatbots vs humans race.

 5. Cost involved

+If we look at the above difference between artificial intelligence and human intelligence, it’s a close call.
 Strengths, weaknesses, and comparisons all serve to narrow down the better side in comparing AI chatbots vs humans.
 Live chat in customer service is exceptional, but the way a chatbot can handle multiple queries is fantastic.
-Indeed, AI is the future of businesses, but humans as customer service representatives will always offer the unique personalised touch that a business looks to offer.
+Indeed, AI is the future of businesses, but humans as customer service representatives will always offer the unique personalised touch that modern customers apparently value greatly.

 Chatbots will not replace humans entirely in the customer service industry, but a complementing team of the two is sure to result in enhanced customer service experiences.